- Training & Exercise

 When my daily WHOOP recovery is red or yellow, I fatigue much sooner during my workouts compared to when it is in the green.
 I know that injuries can occur when the tissue capacity cannot meet the physical demands, and that tissues are more vulnerable when fatigued or not properly warmed up.
 This has inspired me to adjust my running mileage, my 1RM% intensities, and my work-to-rest ratios during training sessions when my recovery isn’t great.

-When I’m using the Strain Coach and my workout goal is a high strain, I usually spend extra time with my warm-up to maximize my performance and ensure my body is prepared for that additional load.
+When I’m using the Strain Target and my workout goal is a high strain, I usually spend extra time with my warm-up to maximize my performance and ensure my body is prepared for that additional load.

-Similarly, the WHOOP Sleep Coach also helps me with prehab.
+Similarly, the WHOOP Sleep Planner also helps me with prehab.
 Sleep is one of the biggest modifiable risk factors when it comes to injury.
 I no longer have to guess how much sleep I need to be at my best.
 WHOOP tells me my optimal bed and wake times depending on if I just want to get by, perform, or peak the next day.
 I also now understand the sleep debt I accumulate after really hard training sessions, high-strain days, or even quick travel trips to teach.

 All of this translates into the conversations I have with my rehab patients and my prehab education.

 Understanding your internal workload (perceived exertion, how tired you are, if you feel stressed out or sick) and your external workload (strain) can really help guide your prehab.
 Some injuries are inevitable, and accidents happen.
-However, WHOOP users are one step ahead with 24/7 biometric data to help guide them.
+However, WHOOP members are one step ahead with 24/7 biometric data to help guide them.
 By better understanding the physical demands of your life and how they can increase the risk of specific injuries, you can prehab appropriately to mitigate that risk.

 Visit theprehabguys.com to learn more.